You Only Linearize Once: Tangents Transpose to Gradients: Language

 \begin{proof} By structural induction, first on the program and then on the syntax of expressions and function bodies.
 Work-independence (Claim 1) follows immediately from the lack of conditional control flow in the language.

-The proofs of Claims 2--4 are similar enough that we discuss them jointly.
+The proofs of Claims 2 and 3 are similar enough that we discuss them jointly.
 The interesting case is multi-value \ttt{let}, so we consider it first.
 The inductive hypothesis asserts that the non-linear values returned by the bound expression are independent of the linear free variables thereof, and the returned linear values satisfy the additive and scaling laws.
 Since the set of free variables of the body expression is a union of free variables of the entire expression and the let bound values, we can again invoke the inductive hypothesis to arrive at the desired conclusion.

 Tuple unpacking is entirely analogous to the multi-value \ttt{let}.
 Function application follows directly from induction on the function body.\footnote{This is why we need the outer induction on the whole program rather than just structural induction on the syntax of a single expression.} The $\drop$ form is trivial, and all other forms can be verified directly because they do not have subexpressions.
-In particular, conditional linearity depends upon the only primitive linear operations being zero, plus, and scaling by a non-linear constant; and the presence of actually non-linear primitives in the non-linear fragment of \Lone\ is what prevents us from strengthening the linearity claims to the non-linear variables. \end{proof}
+In particular, indexed linearity depends upon the only primitive operations available to the linear fragment of \Lone\ being zero, plus, and scaling by a non-linear constant; and the presence of actually non-linear primitives in the non-linear fragment of \Lone\ is what prevents us from strengthening the linearity claims to the non-linear variables. \end{proof}

-We have thus gained our notion of structural linearity---a function is structurally linear if it can be proven linear by our type system for \Lone.
-We use the qualifier ``structurally'' because not all mathematically linear functions can be typed as linear in \Lone.
-For instance, $(x \cdot x) / x$ is linear in $x$, but it cannot be typed as linear in \Lone\ as written.
-As we shall see, however, even the class of structurally linear functions is large enough to cover the derivatives produced by forward- and reverse-mode automatic differentiation, so it suffices for our purposes.